 Still frame from the video of LP in LOS40 studio

-The interview for LOS40 she gave somewhere in November of 2016 is just a regular radio interview, a meeting between the artist and the host, and the aim probably wasn’t to make it the most sophisticated thing ever recorded.
+The interview for LOS40 she gave in November of 2016 is just a regular radio interview, a meeting between the artist and the host, and the aim probably wasn’t to make it the most sophisticated thing ever.
 Yet, there are two or three split seconds when, while listening to LP’s conversation with Tony Aguilar, you feel touched, moved, somehow lost in thought.

 Apart from their conversation, LP also played “Lost On You” for LOS40, the acoustic version.
-Back then, JD was her guitarist.
-His way of playing, so emotionally charged, never leaves us indifferent.
-LP has played with many great musicians and, to us, JD was a very special fit for her.
+JD Carrera was her guitarist back then and his way of playing, so emotionally charged, never leaves us indifferent.
 We loved to hear them playing together back in 2016/2017, just as we had adored how Tim Fagan supported her around 2014.
-So, this is one more “Lost On You” performance by this beautiful duo – treat yourself, you’ll find the link below.
+So, this is one more “Lost On You” performance by this beautiful duo.

-The interview immediately elicits one pretty unearthly moment that took place around that time – LP’s opening concert for her Lost In Europe tour.
+The interview immediately elicits one special event that took place around that time – LP’s opening concert for her Lost In Europe tour.
 She played it on November 23rd of 2016, at a place holding 200 people, the Mobydick club in Madrid.
-We just had a look at the Mobydick playlist which we put together over a year ago and, well, if you like your LP raw, you may never want to turn it off.
-Just warning you.
-On top of the generally beautiful vibe of the show, let us just say that it was the first time “Tightrope” and “No Witness” were shared with the public.
-Oh, and she played “Long Way To Go To Die,” one of the very few times she ever did – the most beautiful song, one of the most profound by LP, ever.
+We just had a look at the Mobydick playlist and, well, if you like your LP raw, you may never want to turn it off.
+On top of the distinctive vibe of the show, let us just say that it was the first time “Tightrope” and “No Witness” were shared with the public.
+Oh, and she played “Long Way To Go To Die,” one of the very few times she ever did – one of the most profound songs by LP, ever.
 The song we’ve never heard live.
 Another dream of ours.

 Tony Aguilar: A great honor for me, a big pleasure, welcome, thank you LP, thanks for coming to Los40, are you doing all right?